python-pillow/Pillow/docs/handbook/text-anchors.rst

 For example, the default value of ``la`` for horizontal text means left--ascender aligned text.

-When drawing text with :py:meth:`PIL.ImageDraw.Draw.text` with a specific anchor, text will be placed such that the specified anchor point is at the ``xy`` coordinates.
+When drawing text with :py:meth:`PIL.ImageDraw.ImageDraw.text` with a specific anchor, text will be placed such that the specified anchor point is at the ``xy`` coordinates.

 For example, in the following image, text is ``ms`` (middle--baseline) aligned, with ``xy`` at